-Are you frustrated with chronic technological hurdles when you are working on your script for a Russian film class?
+Are you frustrated with chronic technological hurdles when you work on scripts for a Russian film class?
 Do you want to smash your computer whenever your Japanese professor assigns a film review?
 Are you tired of seeing red lines underneath nearly every word of your Politics paper?
-Are you confused where to find your audio and video recordings for your English final in the GDL?
+Are you confused about where to find your audio and video recordings for your English final in the GDL?
 Are you unsure of how you can record a monologue for your Italian class?
 The GDL can help.
 We have a few helpful technology tips listed below.
 If you have any other questions, feel free to ask the assistant on duty.

 Files in the GDL are stored securely for student use on the Box Drive.
 This is where you will find the movie, audio files, or testing files that your professor assigned.